 There is nothing worse than arriving at the airport for your international vacation only to discover that your passport is invalid.
-Luckily for you there are a few handy steps that you can take to avoid that terrible fate.
+Your passport validity will ensure your trip becomes a reality.

-- Check the airline and country travel regulations. – Some countries and airlines will only allow you to travel if your passport is good for six months prior to departure.
+- Check the airline and country travel regulations.
+Some countries and airlines will only allow you to travel if your passport is good for six months prior to departure.

 Following the above four steps will help you to ensure that your passport is valid prior to your next international trip!

 If you discover that your passport is invalid or will become invalid shortly, take the appropriate steps to resolve it soon.
 File the proper forms to avoid the delays or set backs you may encounter.
 Forms like DS-82 or DS-5504 will help with the process.